 Be sure to submit your Employer Certification Form – Even though this form is not technically required, borrowers shouldn’t skip it.
 If you get in the habit of doing this each year, you can save yourself further headaches, especially if you change employers.

 Watch out for Capitalized Interest – If your monthly payment is smaller than the monthly interest that your debt generates, that interest is not immediately added to your principal balance.
 This is good because it means you won’t be charged interest on that interest.
 However, certain events cause that interest to be added to your principal balance.
 This process is called interest capitalization.
 Some are unavoidable, such as consolidating your federal student loans or changing repayment plans.
 Other times, the interest capitalization is avoidable, such as missing your yearly income certification.

 Be careful consolidating your loans – For many, consolidation is an essential step because it is necessary to get certain federal loans eligible for PSLF.
 Be sure that you are consolidating your loans with the federal government and not a private lender.
 Additionally, federal consolidation is a free service offered directly by the Department of Education.
 There is no credit check or income requirement.
 Private consolidation (also called refinancing) is an entirely different process.
 It may get you a lower rate, but you lose out on PSLF and income-driven repayment plans.
 Be sure to talk with your loan servicer about all the implications of consolidating your federal student loans.

-There really isn’t a one size fits all strategy for government attorneys to pay off their student loans.
-The good news is that there are a multitude of different programs that can make government work a viable option for attorneys with student debt.
+There isn’t a one size fits all strategy for government attorneys to pay off their student loans.
+The good news is that there are many programs that can make government work a viable option for attorneys with student debt.